CRISPR activation

-CRISPR activation (CRISPRa) is a gene regulation technique that utilizes an engineered form of the CRISPR-Cas9 system to enhance the expression of specific genes without altering the underlying DNA sequence.
+CRISPR activation (CRISPRa) is a genetic perturbation technique that utilizes an engineered form of the CRISPR-Cas9 system to enhance the expression of specific genes without altering the underlying DNA sequence.
 Unlike traditional CRISPR-Cas9, which introduces double-strand breaks to edit genes, CRISPRa employs a modified, catalytically inactive Cas9 (dCas9) fused with transcriptional activators to target promoter or enhancer regions, thereby boosting gene transcription.
 This method allows for precise control of gene expression, making it a valuable tool for studying gene function, creating gene regulatory networks, and developing potential therapeutic interventions for a variety of diseases.

 Like for CRISPR interference, the CRISPR effector is guided to the target by a complementary guide RNA.
 However, CRISPR activation systems are fused to transcriptional activators to increase expression of genes of interest.
 Such systems are usable for many purposes including but not limited to, genetic screens and overexpression of proteins of interest.

-The most commonly used effector is based on Cas9 (from Type II systems), but other effectors like Cas12a (Type V) have been used as well.
+The most commonly used effectors are based on Cas9 (from Type II systems), but effectors based on other CRISPR-associated proteins, such as Cas12a (Type V), have been engineered as well.